Lap 5 - Critique

 MVIFI Blog Companion Post:

-The idea and practice of critique is nowhere near new.
-It is an absolutely fundamental practice in the arts.
-We wonder, though, how often it is used in a maker context?
-For us it is equally foundational as one of the core skills for our program.
+The idea and practice of critique is nowhere near new and it is an absolutely fundamental practice in the arts.
+We wonder, though, how often is critique used in a maker context?
+For us, critique is foundational as a core skill in our program.
 Using critique in your maker-centered classroom - just like in art - is the jumping off place for assessment.
-It can be use in either a formative or summative context.
-It is also closely related to craftsmanship.
+Critique can be used in either a formative or summative context.
+Additionally, critique is closely related to craftsmanship.
 You might say that if craftsmanship is what you hope to achieve, then critique is how you get there.
 Below are some initial resources to review for various grade levels and situations.

 - Listen to TJ and Erin Riley talk about craftsmanship and critique in Episode 4 of "Build in Progress"